RustAudio/rust-jack/README.md

 -   MacOS users may install JACK from the [official website](<http://jackaudio.org/downloads/>) or [Homebrew](<https://formulae.brew.sh/formula/jack>).

-Refer to the [documentation](<https://docs.rs/jack/>) for details about the API, building, and packaging.
+Refer to the [docs.rs documentation](<https://docs.rs/jack/>) for details about the API.
+For more general documentation, visit <https://rustaudio.github.io/rust-jack>.
-Also take a look at the `examples` directory for usage.

 # Testing